rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-08-20-ef518168746f9253-revision-in-the-eligibility-criteria-for-migration-of-sme-companies-to-main-boar.md

 source: bse
 stocks: []
 tags:
-- sme
+- eligibility-criteria
-- migration
+- listing
 - main-board
-- listing
-- eligibility-criteria
 - market-capitalization
+- migration
+- shareholding-pattern
-- promoter-holding
+- sme
 title: Revision in the Eligibility Criteria for Migration of SME Companies to Main Board
 ---